 Artful Romance at the Sooke Harbour House, Sooke, British Columbia

-The resort has a West Coast aesthetic and each of its 28 guest rooms is tastefully and uniquely appointed with antiques, local art work and other furnishings.
+The resort has a West Coast aesthetic and each of its 28 guest rooms are tastefully and uniquely appointed with antiques, local artwork, and other furnishings.

 04 of 11